The Phantom of Davis-Wielandt Shell: A Unified Framework for Graphical Stability Analysis of MIMO LTI Systems: Separation Conditions and Their Relationships

 On top of the $\theta$-SRG separation, we can again take the conic hull and arrive at an angular condition that extends the small and large SRG phase conditions.
-To remove any potential ambiguity, let us first set up an agreement of determining the value for $\theta$-SRG phases: Choose \footnote{For system analysis, it is often desirable to define a phase response that varies continuously with frequency.
-To this end, one may relax the confinement of $\theta$ to the interval $[-\pi/2, \pi/2)$ and instead allow it to range over all of $\rF$, thereby ensuring the continuity of the phase response.} $\theta \in [-\pi/2,\pi/2)$, and let $\angmin[\theta](A),\angmax[\theta](A) \in [0,\pi]$ denote be the counterclosewise angular \emph{deviations} from the ray defined by $\theta$ to the two extreme rays of $\conihull(\srg[\theta+](A))$.
-That is, $\angmin[\theta](\cdot),\angmax[\theta](\cdot)$ are defined in a local polar coordinate system.
-Then, we have: \begin{corol}[{Opposite centric $\theta$-SRG Phase Condition}] Given $A, B \in \cF^{n\times n}$, the matrix $I+AU\ct* B U$ is nonsingular for all unitary $U$ if there exists a $\theta\in[-\pi/2,\pi/2)$ such that holds.
-Furthermore, this uni-parameter $\theta$-SRG phase condition is equivalent to the bi-parameter condition~9) in \cref{lem:low-dim-conds}. \end{corol} \begin{proof} See Appendix~\ref{app:pf-unicentric-srg-phase}. \end{proof} \begin{remark} The $\theta$-SRG phases, in essence, fold the segmental phases with centers $\theta$ and $\theta+\pi$ into one shot.
+To remove any potential ambiguity, let us first set up an agreement of determining the value for $\theta$-SRG phases: Choose $\theta \in \rF$, and let $\angmin[\theta](A),\angmax[\theta](A) \in [0,\pi]$ denote the counterclockwise angular \emph{deviations} from the ray defined by $\theta$ to the two extreme rays of $\conihull(\srg[\theta+](A))$.
+In other words, $\angmin[\theta](\cdot),\angmax[\theta](\cdot)$ are defined in a local polar coordinate system.
+Note that owing to the symmetry of $\theta$-SRG about the $\theta$-axis and the first two identities of \cref{prop:theta-srg-basic}.
+With the above said, we have: \begin{corol}[Uniparameter {$\theta$}-SRG Phase Condition] Given $A, B \in \cF^{n\times n}$, $I+AU\ct* B U$ is nonsingular for all unitary $U$ if there exists a $\theta\in[0,\pi)$ such that either of the following two angular inequalities holds: \begin{enumerate} \item $\angmin[-\theta](A)+\angmin[\theta](B)>\pi$; \item $\angmax[-\theta](A)+\angmax[\theta](B)<\pi$. \end{enumerate} Furthermore, this uniparameter $\theta$-SRG phase condition is equivalent to the biparameter condition~9) in \cref{lem:low-dim-conds}. \end{corol} \begin{proof} See Appendix~\ref{app:pf-unicentric-srg-phase}. \end{proof} \begin{remark} The $\theta$-SRG phases, in essence, fold the segmental phases with centers $\theta$ and $\theta+\pi$ into one shot.
 These two concepts exploit exactly the same information.
 Nonetheless, \cref{corol:srg-phase} shows that, for the purpose of nonsingularity test, it suffices to search a single parameter within a finite $\pi$-interval, rather than searching over two parameters as in 9) of \cref{lem:low-dim-conds}.
-We also believe that $\theta$-SRG is a more numerically `benign' form of nonconvexity (see \cref{sec:numerical-theta-srg}) than normalized numerical range, though the latter is probably more handy conceptually. \end{remark} \begin{remark} If a matrix is singular and its zero eigenvalue is not normal, then its $\theta$-SRG phases are $0$ and $\pi$ regardless of the choice for $\theta$.
+We also believe that $\theta$-SRG is a more numerically `benign' form of nonconvexity (see \cref{sec:numerical-theta-srg}) than normalized numerical range, though the latter may appear more handy conceptually in phase-based analysis. \end{remark} \begin{remark} If a matrix is singular and its zero eigenvalue is not normal, then its $\theta$-SRG phases are $0$ and $\pi$ regardless of the choice for $\theta$.
 The $\theta$-SRG phase condition can never be satisfied.
 Thus, to cope with this type of matrices, we must turn to \cref{thm:dw-sep-vnumran} for mixed gain-phase analysis. \end{remark}